naterminch/hktd-dlwt-appointment-checker/README.md

 Automatically checks for available timeslots for appointments for Issuance of HK full driving license/provisional driving license without test

+td will release available timeslots around 11:45am to 12:00pm.

 ## Usage

 ```bash